ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 </html>
 ```
 {: codeblock}
-{: caption="Example 24.
+{: caption="Example 45.
 Loop and output scriptlets used in the gallery template" caption-side="bottom"}

 We test it locally from http://localhost:3000/gallery and see our image
-in Figure 20.
+in Figure 10.

 ![localtest2](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-020-image-display.jpg)
-{: caption="Figure 20.
+{: caption="Figure 10.
 Images uploaded to the bucket are on display" caption-side="top"}

 ### Committing to Git
 {: #tutorial-develop-commit}

 Now that the basic features of the app are working, we will commit our code
 to our local repo, and then push it to GitHub.
 Using GitHub Desktop, we
-click Changes (see Figure 21), type a summary of the changes in
+click Changes (see Figure 11), type a summary of the changes in
 the Summary field, and then click Commit to Local-dev.

 ![commitupdates](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-021-changes-in-git.jpg)
-{: caption="Figure 21.
+{: caption="Figure 11.
 Changes ready for commit in Git" caption-side="top"}

 When we click
 Sync, our commit is sent to the remote Local-dev branch that we
 published to GitHub, and this action starts the Build Stage followed by
-the Deploy Stage in our Delivery Pipeline, as exemplified in the last figure in this tutorial.
+the Deploy Stage in our Delivery Pipeline, as exemplified in the last figure, number 12, in this tutorial.

 ![pipeline_triggled_aftersync](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-022-final-pipeline.jpg)
-{: caption="Figure 22.
+{: caption="Figure 12.
 CD Delivery Pipeline" caption-side="top"}

 ## Next Steps
 {: #tutorial-develop-image-display}